Teach Mindfulness with Attention, Values, Wisdom and an Open Heart

 The Mindful Life Program (MLP) was co-founded by John Bruna and Mark Molony, bringing their rich and broad experiences and training to this comprehensive mindfulness program that integrates the four key areas of mindfulness: attention, wisdom, values and an open heart.

 If you are new to the Mindful Life Program, we encourage you to read about the instructors for the program here and learn about our courses.
-We also encourage you to read the reviews of The Wisdom of a Meaningful Life: The Essence of Mindfulness, written by John Bruna, as the reviews are helpful context for the approach taken by the Mindful Life Program and its course curriculum.
-The book, which was released in August 2016 has become a companion to the Mindful Life Program courses.
+We also encourage you to read the reviews of The Wisdom of a Meaningful Life: The Essence of Mindfulness, written by John Bruna; the reviews offer helpful context to the approach taken by the Mindful Life Program and its course curriculum.
+The book, which was released in August 2016, has become a companion to the Mindful Life Program courses.